Workato Launches Annual Industry Report Highlighting A Surge In Automation & AI Adoption

-(MENAFN- Media OutReach Newswire) Workato's 2024 Work Automation Index sees how Automation and AI are emerging as natural partners in business strategies SINGAPORE - Media OutReach Newswire - 1 February 2024 - Workato , the leading AI-powered automation and integration platform, unveiled its third annual Work Automation Index.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 1 February 2024 - Workato , the leading AI-powered automation and integration platform, unveiled its third annual Work Automation Index.
 The data report presents the key trends that shaped automation over the past year based on anonymized data from 1,055 midsize to enterprise Workato customers.
 This year's data reveals how recent economic headwinds and AI momentum are setting the stage for massive change and adoption across industries, companies, and departments.
 During this time of rapid change, a new automation mindset that embraces agility, systems thinking, and inclusiveness is on the rise, demonstrating how organizations are revolutionizing the way they work with AI, automation, and integration.

 Broken down into six megatrends, this year's report takes a deep dive into trends in AI, citizen developers, tool sprawl, experience, data strategy, and to conclude, the rise of The New Automation Mindset.
 One of the main takeaways from the report is the use of generative AI in business processes skyrocketed by 400%.
 While it's still reported that generative AI is less than 1% of enterprise spending, over the last year alone processes with generative AI grew by 400%, and generative AI endpoints grew by 500%.